 9. Stockholm, Sweden

-Stockholm is the perfect blend of modernity and picturesque charm, and it has a wonderful public transport system – ideal for older adults who don’t want to waste their energy travelling from place to place.
+Stockholm is the perfect blend of modernity and picturesque charm, and it has a wonderful public transport system that’s ideal for older adults who don’t want to waste energy travelling from place to place.

 Stockholm is also a great option if you’re travelling on a budget.
-There are several discounts available to older adults all around the city, including hotel prices, train travel and even ferry crossings from Sweden to Denmark.
+There are several discounts available to older adults across the city, including hotel rates, train travel, and even ferry crossings from Sweden to Denmark.

 While Stockholm has some hilly areas, the majority of the city is flat and easily accessible for older travellers.
 The city offers discounted travel cards for people over 65, so you can make the most of the public transport links without worrying about your budget.